 Students on academic probation are not eligible to hold elective or appointive office in any organization sponsored by the College or the Faculty Student Association or to participate in intercollegiate athletics.
 Students on academic probation may, however, participate as members of student clubs or organizations.

 Repeat Academic Probation

-Students whose overall GPA and/or earned/attempted ratio is still below the minimum standard but have shown “significant progress” by earning a 2.0 minimum GPA and 75 percent of attempted credits in their current semester, will be granted another semester on probation.
+Students whose overall GPA and/or earned/attempted ratio is still below the minimum standard but have shown “significant progress” by earning a 2.0 minimum GPA and successfully completing 75 percent of attempted credits in their current semester, will be granted another semester on probation.
 All courses will be considered in the calculations, whether college-level or developmental.
 The notation “Repeat Probation” will be placed on the student’s academic record.
-The student is again limited to a maximum of 13 credits and must meet with an academic advisor and complete a Conditions of Enrollment Agreement no later than the first day of classes; failure to do so will result in removal from all courses.
+The student is again limited to a maximum of 13 credits and must meet with a Student Success Advisor, complete and file a Student Success Plan and register for classes no later than the day before classes begin for the semester; failure to do so will result in removal from all courses.

 Students who fail to meet minimum academic standards for two consecutive semesters and do not meet the requirements for Repeat Probation will be suspended for the period of one semester, including any intervening summer session.
 If already registered for courses in the following semester, they will be de-registered.
 The notation “Suspension” will be placed on the student’s academic record.

 Special permission may be granted by the Office of Student Success and Advisement Services for students to register for summer coursework while academically suspended.
 Criteria and procedures can be obtained from that office.